kat-lego/kat-lego.github.io/content/post/$3-acc-laptime-tracker.md

 session data and no more.

 ### web ui
-As a way to present the data, I built a static website.
+As a way to present the data, I built a static website and hosted it with Google's firebase.
 In service of furthering my go theme, I have decided to choose the wrong tool for the job, Hugo.
 Hugo is an open-source static site  generator and is serves as a backbone for this blog.

 Getting started with Hugo boils down to finding a theme you like and creating markdown files for your blog posts.
 Sadly that is the furthest I am willing to go in learning Hugo.
 I decided to use the